ormaaj/ksh/README.md

 On systems such as NetBSD and OpenBSD, where `/bin/ksh` is not ksh93 and the preinstalled `/etc/ksh.kshrc` profile script is incompatible with ksh93, you'll want to disable `SHOPT_SYSRC` to avoid loading it on startup -- unless you can edit it to make it compatible with ksh93.
-This geneerally involves differences in the declaration and usage of local variables in functions.
+This generally involves differences in the declaration and usage of local variables in functions.

 Then `cd` to the top directory and run: